dsoto/ENSP_330/lectures/src/lecture_22.md

 ## Climate dice
 - James Hansen
 - We can think of a weather pattern as a given die
-- Climate change ``loads'' the die and changes the likelihood of different results for each roll of the die
+- Climate change loads the die and changes the likelihood of different results for each roll of the die

 ## Warm anomalies